yuriytkach/dsync-client/README.md

 If you want to compilte from sources, then clone the project.
 Don't forget to register new app in [Dropbox app console](https://www.dropbox.com/developers/apps) and specify the `APP_KEY` and `APP_SECRET` as environment variables.

+Uses the official Dropbox API v2.
+No passport is required or stored by the app, because oAuth is used.

 **Basic features are working now!** Clone the project and do `mvn package` to get the full project in `target`.

 There is still room for improvement (like writing good readme :)